suborbital/docs/website/docs/atmo/get-started.md

 ## Prerequisites

-:::caution
-_As of writing this_ subo is not compatible with the Windows operating system.
-However, you may use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about#what-is-wsl-2) for installation purposes.
+:::note
+As of the time of writing, `subo` does not officially support the Windows operating system.
+You may, however, try installing and using `subo` on [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about#what-is-wsl-2).
 :::

 First, you will need to have the subo CLI and Docker installed.
-[Docker](https://www.docker.com/get-started) will be used to build Runnables and run the Atmo development server.
-To install subo, [visit its GitHub repository](https://github.com/suborbital/subo) and follow the instructions in the README.
+- [Docker](https://www.docker.com/get-started) will be used to build Runnables and run the Atmo development server.
+- To install subo, [visit its GitHub repository](https://github.com/suborbital/subo) and follow the instructions in the README.

 ## Creating a Project